 Promoting British Values and preventing extremism

 As a school, we value and celebrate the diverse heritages of everybody.
 Alongside this, we value and celebrate being part of Britain.
-In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and Christmas celebrations.
+In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Christmas celebrations.
 We also value and celebrate national events, e.g. The Queen’s Diamond Jubilee.

 Promoting British values at Friar’s Grove Primary School:

 • tolerance of those of different faiths and beliefs

 At Friar’s Grove Primary, pupils will encounter these principles throughout everyday school life.

 Children have the opportunity for their voice to be heard through our school council which meets regularly to discuss issues raised within the school.
 They are elected by their class peers and are involved in making the school a better place to learn.
 There is an agenda, issues are discussed and minutes taken.
 The council is able to genuinely effect change within the school and gives our children a better understanding of democracy, e.g. The children voted on opinions about the school menu, suggested extra resources for playtime activities and are often involved in the interview process for new staff.